Wetheral railway station: Facilities

 The station has two platforms, both of which have a ticket machine (which accepts card or contactless payment only), seating, waiting shelter, next train audio and visual displays and an emergency help point.
 There is step-free access to both platforms, with both platforms also being linked by a pre-grouping metal footbridge, similar to those at Brampton (Cumbria) and Haltwhistle.
 There is a small car park at the station.

 Wetheral is part of the Northern Trains penalty fare network, meaning that a valid ticket or promise to pay notice is required prior to boarding the train.

 Services

-As of the December 2021 timetable change, there is an hourly service between Newcastle and Carlisle via Hexham, with additional trains at peak times.
+As of the December 2023 timetable change, there is an hourly service between Newcastle and Carlisle via Hexham, with additional trains at peak times.
 On Sunday, there are nine trains heading towards Carlisle, and eight trains heading towards Newcastle via Hexham.
-Most trains extend to Morpeth or Nunthorpe via Hartlepool.
+Certain trains extend to Morpeth or Nunthorpe via Hartlepool.
 All services are operated by Northern Trains.